 9.5.
 Fee Changes.
 We may change our fees at any time.
 When applicable, we’ll give you advance notice of these fee changes via the Services.
 New fees will not apply retroactively.
 If you don't agree with the fee changes, you have the right to reject the change by cancelling the applicable Paid Service before your next payment date.

 9.6.
 Chargebacks.
 If you contact your bank or credit card company to decline, chargeback or otherwise reverse the charge of any payable fees to us (“Chargeback”), we may automatically terminate your Account.
-If you have questions about a payment made to us, we encourage you to contact Customer Care before filing a Chargeback.
+If you have questions about a payment made to us, we encourage you to contact Account Management before filing a Chargeback.
 We reserve our right to dispute any Chargeback.

 9.8.
 Fees For Third Party Services.
 Third Party Services purchased via the Services may be subject to different refund policies that those Third Party Services determine, and they may be non-refundable.
 The purchase terms and conditions for such Third Party Services will be displayed during the purchase process, such as through a link to the purchase terms and conditions.
 It's your responsibility to verify your ability to purchase, cancel or obtain a refund for a Third Party Service.
 We don’t offer refunds for purchases of Third Party Services.